icerockdev/moko-mvvm/README.md

     }
 }
 ```
-`isLoginButtonEnabled` is observe `email` & `password` liveData and after any changes call lambda
+`isLoginButtonEnabled` is observable `email` & `password` `LiveData`, and in case there are any changes it calls lambda
- with calculation of new value.
+ with the newly calculated value.

-Also we can use another variant of combinations:
+We can also use one of these combinations:
 ```kotlin
 class ValidationAllViewModel() : ViewModel() {
     val email: MutableLiveData<String> = MutableLiveData("")